-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 202, its National Coverage Determination governing uroflowmetric evaluations, effective March 7, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 202 governing uroflowmetric evaluations, effective March 7, 2026.
 Here's what billing teams need to know.

-CMS updated NCD 202 to affirm Medicare coverage of uroflowmetric evaluations — also called urodynamic voiding studies or urodynamic flow studies — for diagnosing urological dysfunctions including bladder outlet obstructions.
-The policy does not list specific CPT or HCPCS codes, which creates a documentation burden your billing team needs to plan for now, before March 7, 2026.
-This post covers everything currently published in the CMS policy for urology billing teams, RCM managers, and practice administrators handling Medicare claims.
+CMS uroflowmetric evaluation coverage policy under NCD 202 Medicare has been updated.
+The policy confirms Medicare coverage for uroflowmetric evaluations—also called urodynamic voiding studies or urodynamic flow studies—used to diagnose urological dysfunctions, including bladder outlet obstructions.
+NCD 202 is the National Coverage Determination that governs Medicare coverage for these diagnostic tests.
+The policy does not list specific CPT or HCPCS codes, which creates a documentation burden your billing team needs to address now.

 Quick-Reference Table